 When you drill down on each of these particular factors, it is easy to see where some agents are lacking when it comes to professional skills and knowledge.
 Our industry requires specific skills at a high level in each of the above stages.
-In many respects each of the stages can be improved and practiced by many an agent or broker.
+In many respects, each of the stages can be improved and practised by many an agent or broker.

 The above points are indeed a sales routine for commercial real estate.
 They can move an agent forward to achieve higher levels of listing, commission, and conversion over time.
 If you are struggling with your market share or converted commissions now, it is the right time to have a serious look at each of the stages mentioned above.

 Determine where your successes and weaknesses may be.
 Special effort will be required to remove the weaknesses through practice and skill development.
 Your successes can be compounded and improved over time.